motorto/motorto/README.md

 I am currently a student of Computer Science at University of Porto.
 Looking for interesting projects to contribute to !

+I have moved all my personal projects to [codeberg.org](https://codeberg.org/motorto).
+I am only keeping this account to contribute to Github based projects.

 <details>
 <summary>⚡️ More about my coding life</summary>
 <br />